 Day 8: Acclimatisation day trek to Chukkung

-The following day was our second acclimatisation day, for which we ascended up the valley, towards our final objective of Island Peak and the village of Chukung.
-We had a slow lunch here, buying our bodies as much time as we could to adjust to the lower levels of oxygen at this altitude, before heading back down the valley to our teahouse in Dingboche.
+The following day was our second acclimatisation day.
+We ascended up the valley, towards our final objective of Island Peak and the village of Chukung.
+We had a slow lunch here, buying our bodies as much time as we could to adjust to the lower levels of oxygen at this altitude.
+Then we headed back down the valley to our teahouse in Dingboche.

 Day 9: Trek to Lobuche